-Chicago Center for Urban Life and Culture COVID-19 Plan - Fall 2022
+Chicago Center for Urban Life and Culture COVID-19 Plan - spring 2023

 COVID-19 Plan Fall 2022

-In consideration of the Chicago Center for Urban Life and Culture’s commitment to maintaining healthy and safe living and learning environments during the COVID-19 pandemic, the following expectations are in place for all students through the duration of the fall 2022 term.
+In consideration of the Chicago Center for Urban Life and Culture’s commitment to maintaining healthy and safe living and learning environments during the COVID-19 pandemic, the following expectations are in place for all students through the duration of the spring 2023 term.
 We prioritize the health and safety of our students, instructors, staff, and community partners and will update these expectations as needed.

 In the policies and expectations listed below, individuals are considered fully vaccinated two weeks after they have completed the second shot for two-dose vaccines or one shot for one-dose vaccines.
 At this time, the Chicago Center vaccine requirement can be satisfied with any COVID-19 vaccine authorized by the FDA or WHO.
 Students are also required to have a COVID-19 booster shot (more information provided by the CDC at this link).